Custom Search

 Temperament

-The New Guinea Singing dog use to be a wild dog, but today, if properly socialized, can be tame enough to tolerate the handling of humans.
-It is said, that if these dogs are properly socialized, they can be affectionate with their owners.
-The NGSDs most unique characteristic is its dramatic ability to vary the pitch of its howl.
-They do not bark repetitively but have a complex vocal behavior including yelps, whines, and single-note howls.
+The New Guinea Singing Dog is not like your average domesticated dog and is not recommended as a house pet for most people as it is closely related to a wild dog.
+If properly socialized, it can be tame enough to tolerate the handling of humans, getting attached to its owners.
+The NGSD’s most unique characteristic is its dramatic ability to vary the pitch of its howl.
+They do not bark repetitively but have a complex vocal behavior including yelps, whines and single-note howls.
 NGSDs are active, lively, and alert.
 They are constantly exploring everything in their environment, using all five senses, including taste.
 Their incredible structural flexibility allows them to pass their bodies through any opening wide enough to admit their head.
 Their hunting drive is very intense and may overwhelm any training when prey is detected.
 They use their acute sense of hearing in addition to sight and scent to locate prey.
 Although gentle and affectionate with people they know, they can be aloof with strangers.
 NGSDs can be aggressive toward other dogs, especially of the same sex.
 Its howl has an eerie yet synchronized quality, which gives the breed its name.
 The howl can be spurred when the dog is disturbed or excited.
 One tone blends with the next, sending goose bumps up a listener's back.
 Opera singers have expressed a particular interest in this vocally skillful canine.
 This is a hardy and well-balanced dog.
 The Singing Dog is similar to the Dingo, although smaller than its near relative.
 It possesses the erect ears and is a swift hunter with social instincts.
 Unlike the Dingo, the New Guinea female cycles twice a year in captivity.
+This is not a dog for most people.
+The New Guinea Singing Dog has never been studied in the wild and virtually nothing is known concerning its behavior, social organization or general natural history under free-ranging conditions.
+In general, New Guinea Singing Dogs show all the behaviors described for other Canis species with the exception of the "play bow," typical to most canids but not seen in the New Guinea Singing Dog.
+The captive populations which have been studied were not observed to have form packs.
+Wild sightings are of single dogs or pairs.
+They have a distinctive howl, and emit a "trill," described as similar to a sound made by the Asiatic Wild Dog.
+As of 2004, there were less than 50 specimens (all highly inbred) in the documented NGSD captive breeding population.

 Height, Weight